sampollard/reduce-error/notes.md

 - Just for grins, I want to see if we assume subn is exponential (with 355 as its factor, IIRC when we did expfit).
 I want to see how close the error is with Robertazzi.

+## Vec-E and Mat-E: Error built-in
+The idea here is to have a class that has three main elements:
+1. dimension
+2. numerical data (double or float, real or complex)
+3. error bound, as MPFR

+This could be generalized to vectors, matrices, and higher-order tensors.
+As operations are done on them (i.e. vec + vec) the error bounds changes.
+To support this, things like maximum magnitude may also be updated.